Active ingredients: nanoparticle albumin-bound paclitaxel

-Metastatic Breast Cancer ABRAXANE is indicated for the treatment of metastatic carcinoma of the breast after failure of anthracycline therapy.
-Non-small Cell Lung Cancer ABRAXANE, in combination with carboplatin, is indicated for the first-line treatment of non-small cell lung cancer in patients who are not candidates for potentially curative surgery and/or radiation.
-Metastatic Adenocarcinoma of the Pancreas ABRAXANE, in combination with gemcitabine, is indicated for the first-line treatment of patients with metastatic adenocarcinoma of the pancreas.
+Metastatic breast cancer: Nanopaclicip is indicated for the treatment of metastatic carcinoma of the breast after failure of anthracycline therapy.
+Non-small Cell Lung Cancer: Nanopaclicip, in combination with carboplatin, is indicated for the first-line treatment of non-small cell lung cancer in patients who are not candidates for potentially curative surgery and/or radiation.
+Metastatic Adenocarcinoma of the Pancreas: Nanopaclicip, in combination with gemcitabine, is indicated for the first-line treatment of patients with metastatic adenocarcinoma of the pancreas.

 How to take it